 What this means in combination is by only looking domestically, you may be limiting your investment opportunities.

 By expanding your view and looking overseas, you can take advantage of international stock exchanges with much greater levels of diversification.

-No other major securities exchange lacks diversification like the ASX
+No other global securities exchange lacks diversification like the ASX

 Ten companies make up approximately half of the value of the S&P/ASX 200 Index, which is our main index comprised of the 200 largest, listed Australian companies.
 This concentration has only increased since the BHP dual listing on the London Stock Exchange (LSE) was unwound in January 2022 and the LSE:BHP shares returned to ASX.

-What this lack of diversification means for the ASX is more reliance on particular industries, and so greater volatility.
+What this lack of diversification means for the ASX is more reliance on particular industries (such as mining and banking), and so greater volatility.
 For example, BHP and Rio Tinto (both in the top 10 of the S&P/ASX 200 Index) are heavily reliant on China’s demand for iron ore.
 If China softens, the S&P/ASX 200 Index suffers.

 Do you ever wonder why certain US or European products are not available in Australia?
 It is likely because those companies do not regard Australia’s relatively small population as ‘worth it’.
 To put it in perspective, the USA has about 332m people, or nearly 13 times the size of Australia’s 25.7m.
 California alone has a population of 39.2m!

 With larger markets comes the greater likelihood of execution of innovation.
 There is a logical reason the likes of Microsoft, Google, Amazon, Facebook and Tesla are US companies – the significant population of the US allows for a huge market to test products, as well as excellent tertiary education institutions, sources of capital, an entrepreneur friendly economy and a highly skilled work force.